Has Anyone Seen My ROI?

 Why Transformation Makes ROI Disappear

 Think back to the video: I start with a confident sense that ROI is “right here somewhere.”
 Then the scavenger hunt begins.
 That’s exactly how transformation value behaves inside most organizations.
+There are three big reasons.

 1) We’re using a one-dimensional metric on multi-dimensional value